balakumar123/Custom-Date-picker/README.md

-# Custom-Date-picker (Disabling the Custom Dates in Date Picker)
+# Custom-Date-picker (Disable the Custom Dates in Date Picker)

 Enabling the custome dates